Connecticut Girl, 3, Victim of Fatal Accident, 1 Driver Arrested

 The accident resulted in injuries to four other people, including the accused man.
 The man was arrested and charged with reckless and distracted driving.
 He was also charged with negligent homicide by vehicle and failure to drive in an appropriate manner.
 He is scheduled to be arraigned on his charges in the coming days.

 This fatal accident has left a grieving family with the heavy burden of burying a young child who lost her life in the blink of an eye.
 Other victims are most likely left with significant medical expenses for hospitalization and other costs related to their serious injuries.
 The driver said to be responsible for the crash is now behind bars, which may leave the family wondering how to obtain justice.
 The family retains the right to commence a wrongful death action against the accused driver in a civil courtroom in Connecticut.
 Moreover, the injured victims may sue the man for monetary damages sustained as a result of the personal injuries they suffered.
+Reaching out to obtain help from a licensed personal injury attorney may be a wise decision for this family, so that they can begin to review and consider the legal options that may be available to them.

 Source: wfsb.com, Waterbury man to face judge for deadly Oxford crash, Rob Polansky, March 3, 2014